 With the speed of technology, he realized it would take him too long to learn how to write code for a solution that the market place needed right away.
 He had to find find a software engineer that would be okay with working for equity until the company started generating revenue and a business center that had everything an entrepreneur would need to be successful under one roof.

 During this year, his efforts were extremely focused - no more visiting college campuses to meet with engineering students or pitching the idea to family members.
 It was time to make something happen.
 Plus, the pressure of turning down $70,000 a year for a job at Southwest Airlines mounted.
 Every day he reminded himself he took the job at Southwest for a few specific reasons.
-It was not about the $14.75 an hour to stock plans with snacks and beverages.
+It was not about the $14.75 an hour to stock planes with snacks and beverages.
 It was about the free flights needed to grow his network in places like California, New York, and Austin.
 Also, to have a flexible schedule that gave him a chance to attend any tech event he wanted.

 Concept testing revealed that they had the right ingredients but the wrong formula.
 They persevered and unexpectedly got a meeting with Bluefish Concepts founder and Make Me A Millionaire Inventor personality on CNBC, Michael Fineberg.
 He set their growing team on a greater, more defined opportunity in the winter of 2017.
 Michael Fineberg had told them, “I can build you a high-tech community refrigerator with lockable compartments but that’s nothing special; anyone can build lockers.
 Focus on the technology; let someone else build lockers.
 You guys should create great technology with a really cool branding experience."